 ABSTRACT:

-This experiment was conducted to investigate the selective permeability of dialysis tubing.
-The permeability of the tubing to glucose, starch and iodine (potassium iodide) was tested.
-The dialysis tubing was clipped to form a bag so that glucose and starch was fed into the bag through the other end, and was also clipped to avoid the seeping of the solution.
+This dialysis tube experiment experiment was conducted to investigate the selective permeability of dialysis tubing.
+The permeability of the tubing to glucose, starch, and iodine (potassium iodide) was tested.
+The dialysis tubing was clipped to form a bag so that glucose and starch were fed into the bag through the other end, and was also clipped to avoid the seeping of the solution.

-The solution in the beaker became pale yellow-amber, this showed that starch didn’t pass through the membrane into the beaker.
-To confirm the presence of glucose in the beaker and also the bag, a Benedict test was performed on the solutions including tap water (control) too.
+The solution in the beaker became pale yellow-amber, showing that starch didn’t pass through the membrane into the beaker.
+To confirm the presence of glucose in the beaker and the bag, a Benedict test was performed on the solutions including tap water (control) too.

-The beaker solution turned into light brown color after Benedict solution was added to it and suspended in water bath for 10 minutes.
-The bag solution also changed to brown color, while tap water remained blue.
+The beaker solution turned light brown after Benedict’s solution was added to it and suspended in a water bath for 10 minutes.
+The dialysis bag solution also changed to brown color, while tap water remained blue.
 This experiment showed that dialysis tubing is selective in its permeability to molecules.
 It was permeable to glucose and iodine but not starch.

 INTRODUCTION:

-PURPOSE: The purpose of the experiment was to test the permeability of dialysis tubing to glucose, starch and iodine.
+PURPOSE: The purpose of the dialysis bag experiment was to test the permeability of dialysis tubing to glucose, starch, and iodine.

 Living cells need to obtain nutrients from their environment and get rid of waste materials to their surroundings.
 This exchange of materials between the cell and its surroundings is crucial to its existence.
 Cells have membranes composed of a phospholipid bilayer embedded with proteins.